Xola-lab/PRODIGY-DS-01/README.md

 ### Project Overview

-This project was created as part of my Data Science Internship with Prodigy InfoTech.
+This project was created as part of my Data Science Internship with **Prodigy InfoTech**.
 The objective was to develop an interactive dashboard that visualises age and gender projections for South Africa from 2023 to 2027, providing valuable demographic insights across regions and years.

 <p align="center">
 <img src="Screenshot 2024-10-13 034727.png">